MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Introduction

+In robotics, path planning can generally be divided into global and local path planning, depending on the level of information available about the environment \citep{liu2023path}.
+Global path planning assumes that the robot has complete knowledge of the environment and can follow a predefined path to reach its target.
+Due to this characteristic, global path planning is often referred to as offline or static path planning.
+In contrast, local path planning assumes that the robot has partial or no prior knowledge of the environment, requiring real-time monitoring and adaptive responses.
+This approach is known as online or dynamic path planning because it adjusts the robot’s path based on immediate environmental data.

+In aerial robotics, the limited autonomy of drones is a significant disadvantage in tasks that demand quick response times.
+Then, the integration of heterogeneous systems, combining Unmanned Aerial Vehicles (UAVs) and Unmanned Ground Vehicles (UGVs), further enhances the efficiency of these operations \citep{xia2023two}.

+In this work, we focus on marsupial robotics systems~\citep{hourani_chapter13}, which are teams of robots with heterogeneous capabilities, where some act as providers to others.
+Typically, the provider deploys other robots and serves as a communication relay and/or recharge station.
+We are interested in tethered marsupial systems; in particular, a system operating in a confined space where a UGV deploys a tethered UAV to extend the autonomy of the latter through the cable.
 Planning 3D collision-free paths for the operation of such tethered marsupial systems in confined scenarios is challenging in several manners.
 First, due to the high-dimensionality of the configuration space, as both robots present different locomotion capabilities and their motion needs to be planned in a coordinated manner.
 Second, the fact that the movement of both robots is coupled by a tether imposes additional constraints.
 Not only does the length of the tether have to be considered when planning paths, but also its shape to ensure that there are no cable entanglements or collisions, particularly in cluttered environments.